deelsilcon/sicp_note/ch2_2/Note2_2.md

 1. **Closure**: In general, an operation for combining data objects satisfies the closure property if the results of combining things with that operation can themselves be combined *using the same operation*

-2. **Stratified design: **the notion that a complex system should be structured *as a sequence of levels that are described using a sequence of languages*.
+2. **Stratified design**: The notion that a complex system should be structured *as a sequence of levels that are described using a sequence of languages*.